-In Chapter 2 we examined the impact on bank management of the equity price risk in equity portfolio.
-However, we must underscore that these equities are held for strategic purposes, that is, banks hold the equities because they have long-term lending relationship with these clients, and this urges us to consider the magnitude of the credit risk exposure from these loans as well.
+In Chapter II, we examined the impact on bank management of the equity price risk in the equity portfolio.
+However, we must underscore that these equities are held for strategic purposes-that is, banks hold the equities because they have a long-term lending relationship with these clients-and this requires us to consider the magnitude of the credit risk exposure from the loans as well.
 This chapter looks at the correlation between equity price risk and credit risk, thereby setting the groundwork for comprehensive management of risks from both equities and loans.